PoisotLab/EcologicalNetworks.jl/README.md

 # Introduction

 This *julia* package implements a set of measures and utilities to work on ecological networks, with an emphasis on probabilistic ones.
-The measures are **not yet** designed to work on *quantitative* interaction networks, *i.e.* those in which the strength of the interaction is known.
+Most of the work on probabilistic ecological networks comes from:

 > Poisot, T., Cirtwill, A. R., Cazelles, K., Gravel, D., Fortin, M.-J. and
 > Stouffer, D. B. (2016), The structure of probabilistic networks.
 Methods Ecol